sourcecodebd/Employee-Candidate-Reactjs/README.md

 [Nafi Mahmud][author]

 [author]: https://sourcecodebd.github.io/nafi.com/
 Hi There!
 This is a simple employee assigning related app that I made using React JS, CSS3.
-I have fetched data through own made JSON server.
-Here are the functionality given below.
+I have fetched data through my own made JSON server.
+Here is the functionality is given below.

 # About App
 ## 1. Can assign new employee by monitoring their information and biodata.